Ansible Pitfall: Accessing Variables using vars

 not encounter in simple tests but will definitely trip you up at some

 point.
-For instance, values in vars
+For instance, values in vars are not always templated:

 - hosts: localhost